-- Loss of access to technology resources
+- ♦ Loss of access to technology resources

-- Additional disciplinary action according to the Jackson County School District Code of Conduct regarding inappropriate language or behavior
+- ♦ Additional disciplinary action according to the Jackson County School District Code of Conduct regarding inappropriate language or behavior

-- Legal action, when applicable
+- ♦ Legal action, when applicable

 Student name (please print):

 Student Signature:

 School:

 Date:

-Parent/Guardian
+Parent/Guardian I acknowledge that I have read, understand, and agree to all terms as outlined in the Jackson Condition District Student Technology Usage Policy. unty School

-I acknowledge that I have read, understand, and agree to all terms as outlined in the Jackson County School District Student Technology Usage Policy.
-I also understand that this agreement will be binding during the entire career of my child at his/her current school.
+I also understand that unless I notify my child's school in writing within 30 days of enrollment, use the internet while at school according to the rules outlined in the policy, that a picture of my in school activities may be placed on the Internet, and that my child's first name and last name in the Internet with a picture or article pertaining to a school activity or honor. child engaged

-I also understand that unless I notify my child's school in writing by August 31, 2023, my child may use the internet while at school according to the rules outlined in the policy, that a picture of my child engaged in school activities may be placed on the Internet, and that my child's first name and last name may be used on the Internet with a picture or article pertaining to a school activity or honor.
+Parent/Guardian name (please print):

-Parent/Guardian name (please print): Parent/Guardian signature:
+Parent/Guardian signature:

 Date:

-DIEACE (UVEK PLEASE)
+(OVER PLEASE)

-JACKSON COUNTY SCHOOLS PARENT ACKNOWLEDGEMENT 2023-2024
+JACKSON COUNTY SCHOOLS PARENT ACKNOWLEDGEMENT 2024-2025

-We, (I),Name of parent(s)/legal guar dian(s)
+We, (I),

-Name of parent(s)/legal guar dian(s)
+We, (I),Name of parent(s)/legal guardian(s)

 parent(s)/legal guardian(s) of

 Name of Student

 Enrolled ingrade of

 Name of School

-hereby acknowledge by our (my) signatus foregoing STUDENT/PARENT I re that we (I) have received and read, or had read to us (me) the NFORMATION GUIDE.
+hereby acknowledge by our (my) signature that we (I) have received and read, or had read to us (me) the foregoing STUDENT/PARENT INFORMATION GUIDE.

 Signed

-nature of parent/legal guardian
+Signature of parent/legal guardian

 Signed

-nature of parent/legal guardian
+Signature of parent/legal guardian

 Signed

-nature of student
+Signature of student

 Date: